balajipusuluri/test-automation/README.md

 # test-automation

-This project explains about selenium project for testing
+This project explains about selenium project